10 Best TradingView Alternatives in 2026 (Free & Paid)

 Company fundamentals panel: financials, analyst ratings, options flow

-Insider trading data and superinvestor tracking (Warren Buffett, Burry, etc.)
+Insider trading data and hedge fund holdings (Warren Buffett, Burry, etc.)

 Real-time stock and crypto charts